-It is my hope that while you work on your own Lots of Love block, you will think of those special someone's that you want to wrap in Lots of Love as well ;) You can find the free downloadable pattern for the Lots of Love Block at The Splendid Sampler page, right here :)
+It is my hope that while you work on your own Lots of Love block, you will think of those special someone's that you want to wrap in Lots of Love as well ;) You can find the block pattern in the The Splendid Sampler book :)

-So now, let me share with you a few tidbits on how to make this block a little easier to piece ;)
+So now, let walk through a few tidbits on how to make these hearts a little easier to piece ;)

 First off, when working with small pieces, it is always helpful to starch your fabrics before cutting them.
 I just use an inexpensive starch and a high heat setting on my iron.
 It only takes a few seconds but will really help to keep your fabrics from stretching once you start piecing them on the angle.

 If you feel confident with your piecing, you can do two steps of the pattern at one time ;) Both the inner small square and the large square can be stitched on without having to stop and press in the middle.
 On the smaller 2" hearts, your squares will be touching but not overlapping, so you can still stitch both without having to cut and press in between.

 When adding your outside small square, double check that it is overlapping the already sewn square by 1/4".
 If it isn't, adjust slightly trying to balance the underage or overage between the overlap and the edge.
 This will allow you to get those nice perfect points down the line.